 If you cut out more or less the effect changes – but not linearly, the expected performance gets exponentially worse as you remove more stocks.
 Also, the more skill that you think managers have, the greater the effect is likely to be as well.

-2. How are the stocks chosen
+2. How are the ethical stocks determined

 There are three different approaches that different ethical funds use to select stocks: